Salt has been used as a home remedy for various ailments, including cold sores.

 It's also important to note that while salt may help dry out a cold sore, it doesn't necessarily speed up the healing process.

-The most efficient way to get rid of cold sores is with oral antiviral medications, which reduce pain and help the sore clear faster.
+The most efficient way to get rid of cold sores is with oral antiviral medications, which inhibit viral replication and help outbreaks resolve faster.

 The Role of Salt Water in Cold Sore Treatment